 Lambru and Matharu (2012) stated that chronic daily headache is a major worldwide health problem that affects 3 to 5 % of the population and results in substantial disability.
 Advances in the management of headache disorders have meant that a substantial proportion of patients can be effectively treated with medical treatments.
 However, a significant minority of these patients are intractable to conventional medical treatments.
 Occipital nerve stimulation is emerging as a promising treatment for patients with medically intractable, highly disabling chronic headache disorders, including migraine, cluster headache and other less common headache syndromes.
 Open-label studies have suggested that this treatment modality is effective and recent controlled trial data are also encouraging.
 The procedure is performed using several technical variations that have been reviewed along with the complications, which are usually minor and tolerable.
 The mechanism of action is poorly understood, though recent data suggest that ONS could restore the balance within the impaired central pain system through slow neuromodulatory processes in the pain neuromatrix.
 While the available data are very encouraging, the ultimate confirmation of the utility of a new therapeutic modality should come from controlled trials before widespread use can be advocated; more controlled data are still needed to properly assess the role of ONS in the management of medically intractable headache disorders.
 The authors noted that future studies also need to address the variables that are predictors of response, including clinical phenotypes, surgical techniques and stimulation parameters.
 Finally, the mode of action of ONS is poorly understood and further studies are required to elucidate the underlying mechanisms by which the anti-nociceptive effect is exerted.

-Also, a clinical trial on "Occipital Nerve Stimulation in Medically Intractable Chronic Cluster Headache" is currently recruiting subjects. http://clinicaltrials.gov/ct2/show/NCT01151631.
+A clinical trial on "Occipital Nerve Stimulation in Medically Intractable Chronic Cluster Headache" (NCT011516531) is recruiting subjects.

 In a randomized, double-blind, placebo-controlled clinical trial, Blanda et al (2001) evaluated the effect of intranasal lidocaine for immediate relief (5 minutes) of migraine headache pain.
 Patients 18 to 50 years old with migraine headache as defined by the International Headache Society were enrolled in this study.
 Patients who were pregnant, lactating, known to abuse alcohol or drugs, or allergic to one of the study drugs, those who used analgesics within 2 hours, or those with a first headache were excluded.
 Statistical significance was assessed by using chi-square or Fisher's exact test for categorical variables and Student's t-test for continuous variables.
 Patients rated their pain on a 10-centimeter VAS prior to drug administration and at 5, 10, 15, 20, and 30 minutes after the initial dose.
 Medication was either 1 ml of 4 % lidocaine or normal saline (placebo) intranasally in split doses 2 minutes apart and intravenous prochlorperazine.
 Medications were packaged so physicians and patients were unaware of the contents.
 Successful pain relief was achieved if there was a 50 % reduction in pain score or a score below 2.5 cm on the VAS.
 A total of 27 patients received lidocaine and 22 received placebo.
 No significant difference was observed between groups in initial pain scores, 8.4 (95 % CI: 7.8 to 9.0) lidocaine and 8.6 (95 % CI: 8.0 to 9.2) placebo (p = 0.75).
 Two of 27 patients (7.4 %, 95 % CI: 0.8, 24.3) in the lidocaine group and 3of 22 patients (13.6 %, 95 % CI: 2.8 to 34.9) in the placebo group had immediate successful pain relief (p = 0.47), with average pain scores of 6.9 (95 % CI: 5.9 to 7.8) and 7.0 (95 % CI: 5.8 to 8.2), respectively.
 No difference in pain relief was detected at subsequent measurements.
 The authors concluded that there was no evidence that intranasal lidocaine provided rapid relief for migraine headache pain in the emergency department setting.